TheLabvent/authcell/README.md

 # AuthCell

+> Self-hosted API key management as a standalone microservice.

+**No vendor lock-in.
+No external dependencies.
+Secure and fast.**

 **AuthCell** is a self‑contained, open‑source API key management and verification service.
-It provides a fast, lightweight, and self‑hosted alternative to commercial key management solutionss, enabling developers to generate, verify, audit, and revoke API keys securely within their own environment.
+It provides a fast, lightweight, and self‑hosted alternative to commercial key management solutions, enabling developers to generate, verify, audit, and revoke API keys securely within their own environment.

 ---